-NOTE: Ensure that the internal MBB is disconnected, while the input cables, and copper bars are reliably connected.
+NOTE: Ensure that the internal MBB is disconnected, while the input cables and copper bars are reliably connected.

-- 2. Close the external input switch. - 3.
+- 2. Close the external input breaker. - 3.
 Ensure that the UPS input voltage, frequency, and phase are normal.

 WARNING!
-In parallel UPS configuration, all operations related to disconnecting or connecting of the maintenance bypass switch must be executed within three seconds to avoid overload situations and damage to the maintenance bypass switch.
+In parallel UPS configuration, all operations related to disconnecting or connecting of the maintenance bypass switch must be executed within three seconds to avoid overload situations and damage to the MBB.

-4. In the following order, close these switches output switch MIB, BIB, RIB, and all external output isolating breaker (if any) of the UPS.
+4. In the following order, close these breakers output breaker MIB, BIB, RIB, and all external output isolating breaker (if any) of the UPS.

-The system is powered on, and the start-up screen opens.
+Now, the system is powered on, and the startup screen pops up.

-Wait 25 seconds and touch Log In icon to enter the system by typing correct password.
+Wait 25 seconds and touch the Log In icon to enter the system by typing correct password.